 - Exposure to one really loud sound, such as an explosion.
 The sound is so loud that it can cause damage almost instantly

-- Repeated exposure to loud sounds that last a long time, for example: listening to a portable music device such as an iPod or MP3 player at a high volume every day.
+- Repeated exposure to loud sounds that last a long time, for example: listening to music on your phone or an iPod (or other portable device with earbuds) at a high volume every day.
 This damages the tiny hair cells in the ear over a period of time, and the hearing loss happens gradually.

 Can my portable music devices cause hearing damage?

 Yes.
-Devices such as iPods or MP3 players create sound levels that can cause hearing loss if they are used at high volumes for long periods of time.
-Listening to a portable music player with headphones at no more than 60 percent of their potential volume for one hour or less a day appears to be relatively safe.
+Devices such as your cellphone or iPod (used with earbuds) create sound levels that can cause hearing loss if they are used at high volumes for long periods of time.

 Here are ways you can protect your hearing and still listen to music on your portable music device: